syuoni/eznlp/README.md

 # Easy Natural Language Processing

+Neural networks are lazy (Chizat et al., 2019), and they learn shortcuts (Geirhos et al., 2020), so we design structures and objectives that can be easily optimized for better solutions.

 `eznlp` is a `PyTorch`-based package for neural natural language processing, currently supporting the following tasks:

 * Text Classification ([Experimental Results](docs/text-classification.pdf))